 From his safe perch in England, Pynchon continued needling the Puritans.
 He published several more books promoting his views on religion.
 When the Massachusetts Puritans ordered a rebuttal published, Pynchon fired back with another volume of his own and he stayed active in the argument until death silenced his pen in 1662.

-Often overlooked among key founders of the colony, Pynchon not only opened up the Connecticut River Valley for trade and founded Springfield, he also gave a start to the concept of “Banned in Boston” that continued for so many centuries.
+Often overlooked among key founders of the colony, Pynchon opened up the Connecticut River Valley for trade and founded Springfield.
+He also gave a start to the concept of “Banned in Boston” that continued for so many centuries.